 Some of the investments owned by the Group (for example, water, gas and electricity) are subject to regulatory pricing and strict adherence must be made to the licence requirements, codes and guidelines established by the relevant regulatory authorities from time to time.
 Failure to comply with these licence requirements, codes or guidelines may lead to penalties, or, in extreme circumstances, amendment, suspension or cancellation of the relevant licences by the authorities.
-Many of the Group's regulated businesses have recently been or will soon be undergoing challenging regulatory resets.
-Interest and inflation rates as well as tougher stances adopted by regulators may affect the returns of the Group's infrastructure businesses.
+Many of the Group's regulated businesses have recently been undergoing challenging regulatory resets with lower permitted return and restrictions on shareholders' distribution under certain circumstances.
+Interest and inflation rates, high energy cost, energy windfall tax, cap on the energy retail price in certain markets as well as tougher stances adopted by regulators may affect the returns of the Group's infrastructure businesses.
 Any operational practices that are significantly out of step with community expectations can lead to concerns being raised with regulators or the local or national Government directly, and may ultimately lead to more stringent regulatory resets, regulatory oversight as well as negative publicity that could also have a reputational impact.

 The distribution and transmission networks of the Group's utilities investments are also exposed to supply interruptions.
-If a severe earthquake, storm, flood, fire, sabotage, terrorist attack, outbreaks of epidemics or other unplanned event interrupts service, the loss of cash flow resulting from the interruption and the cost of recovery from network damage could be considerable and potentially cause poor customer perception and may also lead to claims and litigations.
+If a severe earthquake, storm, flood, fire, sabotage, terrorist attack, outbreaks of epidemics or other unplanned event interrupts service, the loss of cash flow resulting from the interruption and the cost of recovery from network damage could be considerable and potentially cause poor customer perceptions and may also lead to claims and litigations.
 Moreover, some losses from events such as terrorist attacks may not be recoverable.
+The risk that the Ukraine-Russia conflict develops into a broader conflict and energy crisis with energy supply at risk and substantial price volatility.
 Increases in the number or duration of supply interruptions could result in material increases in the costs associated with the operation of the distribution and transmission networks.
 The capacity factor (load factor) of the wind farms acquired by the Group could also be affected by the wind conditions, which could result in the fluctuation of revenues.
 All of these uncertain factors could have a material adverse effect on the businesses, financial conditions, results of operations or growth prospects of the Group.